davidwsant/parse_gtf/README.md

 This program has been designed to obtain information about transcripts from a GTF file.
 The gtf files that have been used for this can be found on the [Ensembl downloads website](https://uswest.ensembl.org/info/data/ftp/index.html).
-This program took approximately 1 hour to process the human gtf file version 98 from Ensembl using a 2018 MacBook Pro.
-Suggestions for improving speed are welcome.
+This program took approximately 1 hour and 15 minutes to process the human gtf file version 98 from Ensembl using a 2018 MacBook Pro and using the -t and -e options.

-A .csv file containing information about each transcript will be generated.
+A comma separated value (.csv) file containing information about each transcript will be generated.
 In addition, if you would like a separate file with the information only about the longest transcript per gene or the transcript with the longest exonic length, you can specify to have those files created with the -t or -e